solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/_index.md

 ```
 See the [quick start]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}) guide for more information.

-Gloo is installed to the `gloo-system` namespace and should *not* be injected with the Istio sidecar.
+Gloo Edge is installed to the `gloo-system` namespace and should *not* be injected with the Istio sidecar.
 If you have automatic injection enabled for Istio, make sure the `istio-injection` label does *not* exist on the `gloo-system` namespace.
 See [the Istio docs on automatic sidecar injection](https://istio.io/docs/setup/kubernetes/additional-setup/sidecar-injection/#automatic-sidecar-injection) for more.

-For Gloo to successfully send requests to an Istio Upstream with mTLS enabled, we need to add the Istio mTLS secret to the gateway-proxy pod.
-The secret allows Gloo to authenticate with the Upstream service.
+For Gloo Edge to successfully send requests to an Istio Upstream with mTLS enabled, we need to add the Istio mTLS secret to the gateway-proxy pod.
+The secret allows Gloo Edge to authenticate with the Upstream service.
 We will also add an SDS server container to the pod, to handle cert rotation when Istio updates its certs.

 We can use `glooctl` to update our `gateway-proxy` deployment to handle Istio mTLS certs:
 ```bash